Table of Contents

 ABOUT THE OTW: WHO WE ARE

 The Organization for Transformative Works is run for fans by fans.
-The directors of OTW’s Board are all active in fandom, as are the more than 500 other staffers and volunteers.
+The directors of OTW’s Board are all active in fandom, as are the more than 100 other staffers serving on our committees, and our many volunteers.

 BOARD OF DIRECTORS